 Terrorist attacks could be directed against any locations known to be frequented by foreigners, as well as premises and symbols associated with the Government of Mauritania.
 In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.
 Possible targets include clubs, restaurants, embassies and high commissions, international schools, international hotels, expatriate housing compounds, churches and other places of worship, shopping centres, outdoor recreation events, tourist areas and transport hubs or identifiably Western interests, including businesses.

-Border areas with Mali, Algeria and Western Sahara:
+Border areas with Mali, Algeria and Western Sahara, except the city of Nouadhibou:

-We strongly advise you not to travel to the border areas with Mali, Algeria and Western Sahara because of the risk of terrorist attack, banditry and the activities of armed smugglers.
+We strongly advise you not to travel to the border areas with Mali, Algeria and Western Sahara, except to the city of Nouadhibou, because of the risk of terrorist attack, banditry and the activities of armed smugglers.
 There are continuing reports that AQIM, the terrorist group responsible for the kidnapping of foreigners in North Africa, is active throughout this region and poses a significant security threat.

 If after reading our advice you still decide to travel to these areas you should ensure you have adequate and continuous close personal protection.